gershGit/Portfolio/README.md

 # Portfolio
-A portfolio of my code from course work and personal projects, only code that was written entirely by me is included.
+A portfolio of my code from both course work and personal projects